A. A. Long

-Education
+Education and National Service

 Long was educated at Manchester Grammar School (1948–1955) and University College London (1957–1960) where he took a first class honours degree in classics and was subsequently awarded a PhD degree.
+Between 1955 and 1957 he served in the Royal Artillery, retiring with the rank of 2/Lieutenant.

 Career

 Between 1961 and 1971, Long held lecturer positions in classics at the University of Otago, the University of Nottingham, and University College London, where he was promoted to the position of reader in 1971.
-In 1973, Long moved to the University of Liverpool to take up the post of Gladstone Professor of Greek, a position he held until assuming the position of professor of classics at University of California, Berkeley in 1982.
+In 1973, Long moved to the University of Liverpool to take up the post of Gladstone Professor of Greek, a position he held until assuming the position of professor of classics at University of California, Berkeley in 1983.
+He was a visiting member of the Princeton Institute for Advanced Study in 1970 and 1979.
+At Liverpool he served as Public Orator from 1981-83.
+He edited the Classical Quarterly from 1975-81, and served as a senior fellow of the Center for Hellenic Studies,Washington DC, from 1988-93.
 He retired at the end of June 2013 but continues to be active as a professor of the Graduate School, teaching courses in classics and philosophy, while pursuing his programme of lectures and conferences and visiting appointments and ongoing research.

 While at University College, London he supervised the doctoral thesis of David Sedley, the seventh Laurence Professor of Ancient Philosophy at Cambridge University.
 Special positions he has held include Kardinal Mercier Professor of Philosophy at the University of Leuven (1991), Belle Van Zuylen Professor of Philosophy at the University of Utrecht (2004), and Distinguished Visiting Professor of Philosophy at the University of Hong Kong (2013).
 Long is best known for his innovative work on Hellenistic philosophy.

 He was elected a fellow of the American Academy of Arts and Sciences in 1989, Corresponding Fellow of the British Academy in 1992, and a member of the American Philosophical Society in 2009.
 He was awarded an honorary doctor of philosophy degree by the University of Crete in 2015.